 Restaurants (including cafes, bars, and sit-down eateries) were one of the most-sold businesses of 2021.
 Why?
 Because they were overwhelmingly popular in the wake of pandemic closures.

 Statewide and local safety measures stopped consumers from eating in restaurants.
 When COVID-19 restrictions lifted and consumers returned to their everyday lives, they wanted to eat out again.
 Socializing over a meal had historically been taken for granted—but now that Americans are back in the office and back at school, they want the small luxury of eating out.

-This also means that while demand is high now, it may not last (who knows?).
+This also means that while demand is high now, it may not last much longer.
 If you’re at all curious about selling your restaurant, we encourage you to contact us sooner rather than later—even if it’s just to chat about your business’s potential value.